retryoos/inventory-management-project/README.md

 The Sales Inventory Tracker is a comprehensive and professional-grade application developed as part of a project to enhance our programming and software development skills.
 Its design focuses on meeting real-world business needs while honing coding techniques in a structured, professional environment.

 **🚀 Key Features:**

 **Role-Based Access Control:**
 - Secure login system with different access levels:
-   - Managers: Full access to manage inventory, track sales, and generate detailed reports.
+  - **Managers**: Full access to manage inventory, track sales, and generate detailed reports.
-   - Employees: Limited access to record sales and view assigned tasks.
+  - **Employees**: Limited access to record sales and view assigned tasks.

 **Inventory Management:**
    - Add, update, and delete products in inventory.